blitz0p3rations/blitz0p3rations.github.io/_posts/2023-03-13-IT-Company.md

 - Use DNS Resolution Safeguards: Prevent the SSRF vulnerability by using DNS resolution safeguards, such as forcing DNS resolution through a proxy that only resolves safe domains.

-- Avoid User-Controlled URLs: Avoid making requests to URLs provided by users unless absolutely necessary.
+- Avoid User-Controlled URLs: Avoid making requests to URLs provided by users unless necessary.
 If user-controlled URLs are needed, ensure that they go through rigorous validation and sanitization.

 - Network Segmentation: Isolate your application's server from internal systems by using network segmentation.
 This can prevent SSRF attacks from reaching sensitive internal resources.